umbraco/UmbracoDocs/Fundamentals/Data/Data-Types/index.md

 * __Add prevalue:__ Here you can add prevalues to the Data Type by entering the value you want into the input field and pressing the __add__ button or hitting __Enter__ on your keyboard.

-When you're happy with the list press Save and it is now possible to select this Data Type for a property on Document Types, Media Types and Members.
+When you're happy with the list press **Save**.
+It is now possible to select this Data Type for a property on Document Types, Media Types, and Members.
 Doing this will then create a dropdown list for the editor to choose from and save the choice as a string.

 ## Customizing Data Types
-To customize an existing Data Type go to the __Settings__ section, expand the __Data Types__ folder and select the Data Type you want to edit.
+To customize an existing Data Type go to the __Settings__ section, expand the __Data Types__ folder and select the **Data Type** you want to edit.

-Aside from the Data Types that are available out of the box there are some additional Property Editors to choose from such as the __Slider__ and __Nested Content__.
+Besides the Data Types that are available out of the box there are some additional **Property Editors** to choose from such as the __Slider__ and __Nested Content__.

 ### More information
 * [List of available Data Types](default-data-types.md)